Tito Okello

-Tito Lutwa Okello (15 October 1914 – 3 June 1996) was a Ugandan military officer and politician who served as the eighth president of Uganda from 29 July 1985 until 26 January 1986.
+Tito Lutwa Okello (15 October 1914 – 3 June 1996) was a Ugandan military officer and politician who served as the president of Uganda from 29 July 1985 until 26 January 1986.

 Background

-Tito Okello was born into an ethnic Acholi family in circa 1914 in Namukora, Kitgum District.
+Tito Okello was born into an ethnic Acholi family in circa 1914 in Namokora, Kitgum District.

 He joined the King's African Rifles in 1940 and served in the East African Campaign of World War II.
 As a career military officer, he had a variety of assignments.

 As a follower of President Milton Obote, Okello went into exile following the 1971 coup d'état that resulted in Idi Amin becoming Uganda's new ruler.
 In 1972, rebels invaded Uganda to restore Obote.
 Okello was one of the leaders of an insurgent group which targeted Masaka.
 The invasion was defeated by loyalist Uganda Army troops.

 Okello took part in the Uganda–Tanzania War.
 He was one of the commanders in the coalition between the Tanzania People's Defence Force and the Uganda National Liberation Army (UNLA) that removed Amin from power in 1979.
 In 1980, Obote was restored to presidency.
 Okello was selected to be the Commander of the UNLA from 1980 to 1985.

 Coup d'état

 In July 1985, together with Bazilio Olara-Okello, Tito Lutwa Okello staged the coup d'état that toppled President Obote.
 Okello ruled as president for six months until he had to transfer power to the National Resistance Army (NRA) operating under the leadership of the current president, Yoweri Museveni.
-He went into exile in Kenya after his tenure was forcefully terminated by Museveni.
+He went into exile in Kenya after his tenure was forcibly terminated by Museveni.